Breast cancer survivors

 |Testing without healthcare professionals|

-Testing for genetic mutations that raise the risk for disease has historically required a prescription from a health care provider.
-The FDA recently approved the first direct-to-consumer (DTC) test for 3 specific mutations in the BRCA genes, which have been linked to increased risk for breast, ovarian, and other cancers.
-Consumers collect a saliva sample, send it directly to the 23andMe lab for testing, and receive their genetic results without involving a health care provider.
+With direct-to-consumer genetic testing, a person can order their own DNA test directly from the laboratory, with no doctor involved.
+In the past, testing for inherited mutations that raise the risk for disease has required a doctor's prescription.
+The FDA recently approved the first direct-to-consumer (DTC) test that looks for three mutations in the BRCA1 and BRCA2 genes.
+These mutations have been linked to increased risk for breast, ovarian, pancreatic, prostate and other cancers.
+This new approval allows people to order a kit, collect a saliva sample, send it directly to the 23andMe lab for testing, and receive their genetic results without involving a doctor.

 People of Ashkenazi Jewish descent who have never had BRCA testing will have the most benefit from the 23andMe test.
 About 2% of all Ashkenazi Jewish people—regardless of personal or family history of cancer—will carry one of the 3 mutations in the 23andMe test.